VerdictAI

 5 questions

-How long should a good tire shine actually last?
+How long does tire shine actually last?

-Do I need a separate applicator pad?
+Do I need a separate applicator?